Laiwu Shandong, China Travel Guide

 Many international websites are blocked.
 A VPN is imperative for reaching these services; set it up before arriving.

-Consider an eSIM if your phone supports it, allowing online purchase prior to arrival for convenience.
+Consider an eSIM if your mobile phone supports it, allowing online purchase prior to arrival for convenience.
 Local SIM cards are available.

 Politeness, patience, and an open mind are important in your interactions with locals.
 A smile and a few basic Mandarin phrases are greatly appreciated.